mrpitch/strapi-playground-docker/README.md

 pnpm docker:prod
 ```

-Please find example .env.production in the repo (nothing to hide here).
+Please find example .env in the repo (nothing to hide here).
 If using differnet db add env vars here.